locationtech/geomesa/docs/user/datastores/query_config.rst

 GeoMesa may be able to use several different indices to satisfy a particular query.
 For example, a query with a spatial filter and an attribute filter could potentially use either the primary spatial index or the attribute index.
-GeoMesa uses cost-based query planning to pick the best index;
-however, the index can be overridden if desired.
+GeoMesa will try to pick the best index; however, the index can be specified directly if desired.

 ====================== ======================= ===========================
 Key                    Type                    GeoServer Conversion